Hojo-Norem/c0pperdragon-VIC-II-Palette-editor/README.md

 Palette generator based on the 'colodore' algorithm by pepto www.pepto.de/projects/colorvic/

+## What's done in v1.17
+* Re-worked the firmware default palette section.
+Now colour mixing is now applied to the firmware default palette.
+* Added a built-in instruction manual
+As user controls are already clearly marked on screen, this manual more explains the quirks of the editor and the FPGA mod in general.
+* Dropped pucrunch from the main build.
+Unless you want to load the editor from tape or disk without a fastloader then there isn't really a need for it in 2020...

 ## What's done in v1.16
 * Small fix / tweak to the colourmix calculations.
 Some improvements to accuracy.